Liz (American singer): 2013–present

-During October 2016, Liz released her mixtape, Cross Your Heart, which she made available to stream through her SoundCloud.
+In October 2016, Liz released her mixtape, Cross Your Heart, which she made available to stream through her SoundCloud.
 It was a 33-minute, one-track file consisting of 16 different songs made with producers such as Henrik the Artist, Lido, Mess Kid, King Henry, and Valentino Khan.
 To complement the mixtape, Liz teamed up with Nicopanda to create a five-part fashion editorial.
 During the shoot, Liz had to continuously put glycerine on her face to achieve the "plastic" look seen in the photos.
 The mixtape received a lot of positive press which included Noisey calling it "one of 2016's most forward-thinking pop releases."

 Liz has stated that being influential and being a "tastemaker" is important to her and her musical career.
 She places high value on being able to progress with music and pop culture and does not follow music trends without fully understanding the source of that music's origin.

 On November 15, 2019, Liz released her first full-length studio album Planet Y2K under Moving Castle with the singles "Diamond in the Dark", "BTR 2GTHR", "Lottery", "Laguna Nights", and "Intuition".

+On October 20th, 2022 the mobile RPG Arknights revealed their new theme song "We Will Rise” with vocals by Liz.

+On September 17th, 2024 Liz played “When I Rule the World” and “Sunscreen” live in Los Angeles for a Sophie tribute night.

+In 2025 Liz released singles “Sunscreen" (produced by Sophie) and “Likey" (co-written with Jimmy Harry) followed in 2026 by "L in Lover” and "Juicy Sweet,” all of which are included on her album “Prototype” released June 3rd, 2026.